Sixth Form: Media Studies

 Syllabus (Course Outline and Structure)

-The course will feature a written exam that covers a range of media concepts and theories (70%) and a Non-exam Assessment where students must respond to a brief and create a range of Practical Media products (30%)
+The course will feature two written exams that cover a range of media texts, concepts and theories (70%) and a Non-exam Assessment where students must respond to a brief and create a range of Practical Media Productions (30%)

 Complimentary Subject Combinations and Enrichment Activities